 1996The Stanley Cup: Colorado Avalanche beat the Florida Panthers, in 4 games to 0.

-1996Actress, Jo Van Fleet, dies in Jamaica, Queens, New York, at age 81.
+1996Actress, Jo Van Fleet, dies of undisclosed causes in Jamaica, Queens, New York, at age 80.
 She appeared in the films East of Eden, The Rose Tattoo, Ill Cry Tomorrow, Gunfight at the O.K.
 Corral, This Angry Age, Wild River, Cool Hand Luke, I Love You, Alice B. Toklas, 80 Steps to Johah, The Gang That Couldn't Shoot Straight, Satans School for Girls, The Tenant, and Seize the Day.

 1997Before fleeing his northern stronghold, Khmer Rouge leader, Pol Pot, orders the killing of his defense chief, Son Sen, and 11 of Sen's family members.